OutSystems/docs-product/src/manage-platform-app-lifecycle/database-replica.md

 ### Granted permissions

-Only 2 read-only credentials are available with access to:
+Only two read-only credentials are available with access to:

 * ```OSUSR_*``` (business app tables)